 - 2 tbsp Soy Sauce, Lite

-- 270 g Beach Mushrooms, trimmed and seperated diced, (about 2 cups)
+- 2 cups Beach Mushrooms, trimmed and separated diced, (about 270 grams)

 - Cook the rice by: Bringing 2 cup of water to boil.
 Once the water is boiling, add the rice, cover with a lid, and turn heat down to low.
 Simmer for 20 minutes then remove from heat.
 Keep covered for an additional 10 minutes.

 - While the rice is cooking cut your chicken breast and season with black pepper and garlic powder.